tordans/maproulette-backend/README.md

 Bug and feature requests are best left as an issue right here on Github.
 For other things, contact maproulette@maproulette.org

-MapRoulette now also has a channel #maproulette on the [OSM US Slack community](http://osmus.slack.com).
-Invite yourself [here](https://osmus-slack.herokuapp.com/)!
+MapRoulette now also has a channel #maproulette on the [OSM US Slack community](https://osmus.slack.com).